You are currently browsing the tag archive for the ‘polynomials’ tag.

 , and so we have

-is a perfect square, in which case one must subtract one from the right-hand side.
+except when is a perfect square, in which case one must subtract one from the right-hand side.
 Using this reduced-level divisor sum representation, one can obtain an improvement to (2), namely

 This type of argument is also known as the Dirichlet hyperbola method.
 A variant of this argument can also deduce the prime number theorem from (3), (4) (and with some additional effort, one can even drop the use of (4)); this is discussed at this previous blog post.